adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/memtable.md

 }
 ```

-The MemTable struct fits our requirements with a `Vec<MemTableEntry>` and a simple size counter.
+The MemTable struct fits our requirements with a `rust›Vec<MemTableEntry> ` and a simple size counter.
 In the docs, I mention why a HashMap isn’t used.
 Lookups and edits would be constant time, but scans would involve extracting and sorting the entries of the table, an unacceptable tradeoff.

 ### MemTableEntry Struct
 Inside the Vector are `MemTableEntry`s with the modified record information.